Support

 During the rest of the year the monk can accept an offer of shelter for any period of time, short or long.
 Also, unlike other requisites, a monk can ask for shelter as long as it is not being built specifically for him in which case there are significant restrictions.

 Because it is difficult to know in advance when one will need medicine and medical treatment, the best way to offer to pay for these things is to make an offering directly to the monk.
-Unless one specifies otherwise, the monk will be able to take up that request for up to four months.
+Unless one specifies otherwise, the monk will be able to accept that request for up to four months.

 Also, if one has anything in mind about the types of things one would like to provide it is useful to specify them (i.e. I would like to offer you herbs, or the costs of any medical treatments, or acupuncture, etc.).
 If it is intended for absolutely any type of treatment or medicine one can specify that as well.

-For expenses more than several hundred dollars, Āyasmā Guṇavīro would likely call or email several people to see if they would like to share the costs.
+For expenses less than ~$300, he would likely simply call or email someone who has made an offer.
+For expenses more than that he would likely call or email several people who have made offers or send a message to the Whatsapp group to see if people would like to share the costs.

 Other things do come up from time to time as things that would be useful, books, nail clippers, or rides, or transportation costs, or other things.

-If one would like to offer anything else, the best way is to simply make an open ended offer that one would like to provide anything that Āyasmā Guṇavīro might need.
-Similarly, if one doesn’t specify the timeline, monks have a rule that they can only accept it for four months.
+If one would like to offer anything else, the best way is to simply make an open ended offer that one would like to provide anything that he might need.
+Similarly, if one doesn’t specify the timeline, the monk has a rule that he can only accept it for four months.
 However, if one specifies that one would like the offer to be for longer or shorter the monk can take up the offer on a longer or shorter timeline.